PeteSacco/living-in-bliss-chatbot/docs/living-in-bliss-final-manuscript-cleaned.md

 is going to bounce.
 So, do we have to give up on ever being happy?
 Thankfully, no. There is another way to understand happiness.
-Happiness is the surrender of both good and bad.IP I am happy when I understand I don’t need the good or the bad.
+Happiness is the surrender of both good and bad.
+I am happy when I understand I don’t need the good or the bad.
 Neither affects me anymore.
 I play tennis like a madman.
 I love the game, but I started